Causal Bandits without Graph Learning: Introduction

 A major drawback of most existing work in causal bandit literature is the limiting assumption that the underlying causal graph is given upfront \cite{lattimore2016causal}, which is frequently violated in most real-world applications.
 Similar to \citet{lu2021causal}, we also study the causal bandit problem when the underlying causal graph is unknown.
 However, unlike \citet{lu2021causal} our work does not assume the knowledge of the essential graph of the causal graph.
-Our main contributions are summarized as follows. \begin{itemize} \item We propose (\cref{sec:algorithm}) and analyze (\cref{sec:analysis}) a \acfi{raps} which does not assume the knowledge of the causal graph (or the essential graph of the causal graph).
-In our analysis we derive \emph{the exact equation} for the expected number of interventions performed by \ac{raps} on any graph as well as graphical conditions under which \ac{raps} works in a fast or slow, but still sublinear in the number of nodes, regime. \item Based on \ac{raps} we propose a method that improves upon standard bandit algorithm using causal structure of the arms and derive upper bounds for the regret of this method (\cref{sec:regret}). \item We prove a universal lower bound on any algorithm that attempts to discover the parent node of the reward node with atomic interventions and show that \ac{raps} matches this bound exactly (\cref{sec:lower-bound}). \end{itemize}
+Our main contributions are summarized as follows. \begin{itemize}[leftmargin=*] \item We propose (\cref{sec:algorithm}) and analyze (\cref{sec:analysis}) a \acfi{raps} which does not assume the knowledge of the causal graph (or the essential graph of the causal graph).
+In our analysis we derive \emph{the exact equation} for the expected number of interventions performed by \ac{raps} on any graph. \item We describe two graphical conditions under which \ac{raps} works in a fast or slow, but still sublinear in the number of nodes, regime (\cref{sec:analysis,sec:multiparent}). \item Based on \ac{raps} we propose a method that improves upon standard bandit algorithm using causal structure of the arms and derive upper bounds for the regret of this method (\cref{sec:regret}). \end{itemize}